“Fear is only as deep as the mind allows.”

 Fear is a vital response to physical and emotional danger.

 I’m experiencing fear now as I write this article.

 And that fear is the fear of rejection – not being “good enough” for acceptance.

-This fear is the cause for the fear of public speaking which is the number one phobia in the personal category according to a 2016 survey by Chapman University.
+This fear is the cause of the fear of public speaking which is the number one phobia in the personal category according to a 2016 survey by Chapman University.

 I can definitely relate to this because I’ve always had a fear of public speaking.